 Free Online Resources for Pre-School and Kindergarten Parents

-Worrying that your limited data plan does not support frequent web surfing and resource downloading?
-Or perhaps even considering getting your child an emergency phone for when they're away from you?
-How about claiming your FREE unlimited internet services for your cell phone or for your home through the Federal Government's Affordable Connectivity Program?
+Are you worried that your limited data plan does not support frequent web surfing and resource downloading?
+Or perhaps even consider getting your child an emergency phone for when they’re away from you?
+How about claiming your FREE unlimited internet services for your cell phone or for your home through the Federal Government’s Affordable Connectivity Program?

 To see if you qualify, just enter your email and zip code below and click “Enroll Now”.